 Some of these things might be important to you, others might not.
 Make sure you find out ahead of time to avoid disappointment.

-Your caring, sharing road.cc doesn't like to do anyone down, but none of us was born with the ability to ride safely in a group; it's a skill – or a series of skills – usually developed by first riding with a few mates and/or on club rides.
+Your caring, sharing road.cc doesn't like to do anyone down, but none of us were born with the ability to ride safely in a group; it's a skill – or a series of skills – usually developed by first riding with a few mates and/or on club rides.

 However, not everyone goes down this route and in a big sportive there will always be people who have never ridden in a bunch before, and there's occasionally that one rider whose confidence far exceeds their abilities.
 They've seen Peter Sagan on the telly and thinks that their handling skills are of the same level.
 They're wrong.